edHelper.com

 By Vickie Chao

-1 When it comes to a squirrel, three things come to mind.
+1 When thinking about a squirrel, three things come to mind.
 It has a fluffy tail.
 It has a light body.
 And it is a quick mover.
 These typical images of a squirrel describe many that we see in parks and gardens.
 But they do not describe all the animals in the squirrel family.
 One exception is the marmot.

 For the complete story with questions: click here for printable